NicholasSterling/rust-async/src/chapter_1/closures.md

 callq   closure_filters::empty_closure::{{closure}}
 movb    %al, 31(%rsp)
 ```
-Don't worry too much about all these `mov` instructions for now, the only relevant piece of information is in fact written in plain english: `callq closure_filters::empty_closure::{{closure}}`.
+Don't worry too much about all these `mov` instructions for now.
+The only relevant piece of information is in fact written in plain english: `callq closure_filters::empty_closure::{{closure}}`.
-The compiler has completely optimized out the indirect call through `self.predicate`: the address of the closure is hardcoded right there into the `.next` method!
+The compiler has completely optimized out the indirect call through `self.predicate`: the address of the closure is hard-coded right there into the `.next` method!
-We have monomorphization to thank for that, it generated a `.next` function specialized for `I = Range<usize>` and `P = [closure]`, where `[closure]` denotes the unique, anonymous type of our closure (remember, _each and every_ closure gets its own anonymous type).
+We have monomorphization to thank for that; it generated a `.next` function specialized for `I = Range<usize>` and `P = [closure]`, where `[closure]` denotes the unique, anonymous type of our closure (remember, _each and every_ closure gets its own anonymous type).
 Since `self.predicate` is a `P`, and the compiler knows that `P` is nothing but a function pointer (i.e. `P: FnMut`), it therefore knows that it can eliminate the runtime dispatch in favor of what we're seeing here.

 What if our closure _did_ capture some state, then?